terraindata/terrain/README.md

 Included in the `midway/test` folder.

-Run the `npm run test-back` command to run the back-end tests.
+Run the `npm run jest-test` command to run the back-end tests.

-TODO: Integrate with Karma and Tap to get continuous testing and code coverage reports.

 ### Front-end